KaminaDuck/scryfall-mcp/README.md

 # Scryfall Card Art Downloader

-This project provides Python scripts to download card data and images from Scryfall.
+This project provides Python scripts to download card data and images from Scryfall with database-backed efficiency.

 ## Scripts